Please find below frequently asked questions about our service.

 For some people, ketamine can work within a few hours.
 For other people it may take a few treatments before their depression improves.
 It is not possible to tell who will respond, or how quickly to ketamine.

-It is thought that if you do not respond to 3 treatments of ketamine then you are unlikely to see a benefit from any further treatment.
-Occasionally we recommend a further 3 treatments to help make this judgement.
+If you do not respond to 6 treatments of ketamine then you are unlikely to see a benefit from any further treatment.

-The dose of ketamine you are prescribed is decided by the ketamine clinic Consultant.
-Doses are calculated on your weight at 0.5mg/kg and will be reviewed before each treatment.
-For most people this dose will not change; however, doses may be increased or decreased during your treatment period.
+The dose of ketamine you are prescribed is decided by the ketamine clinic treatment team.
+Intravenous doses are calculated on your weight at 0.5mg/kg and will be reviewed before each treatment.
+For some people this dose will not change; however, doses may be increased or decreased during your treatment period.